Are Double Bonds Longer Than Single Bonds

 Understanding Reactivity

 Bond length is closely related to the reactivity of a molecule.
 Shorter, stronger bonds are generally more stable and less reactive than longer, weaker bonds.
-For example, alkenes containing carbon-carbon double bonds are more reactive than alkanes containing only carbon-carbon single bonds.
+As an example, alkenes containing carbon-carbon double bonds are more reactive than alkanes containing only carbon-carbon single bonds.
 This is because the pi bond in the double bond is relatively weak and easily broken, allowing for addition reactions to occur.

-Therefore, understanding bond lengths can help you predict the reactivity of different compounds.
+Which means, understanding bond lengths can help you predict the reactivity of different compounds.
 If you know that a particular bond is relatively long and weak, you can expect it to be more likely to break or undergo a reaction.

 Applying the Concept